MinaProtocol/mina/rfcs/0051-stop-transaction-processing.md

 block validator.
 The following requirements should be tested:

 * Block producer
+  * The block producer produces blocks when the stop network slot configuration is set to `None`.
+  * The block producer produces blocks when the stop network slot configuration is set to `<slot>` and the current global slot is less than `<slot>`.
+  * The block producer doesn't produce blocks when the stop network slot configuration is set to `<slot>` and the current global slot is greater or equal to `<slot>`.
-  * The block producer processes transactions and fees as usual when the stop slot configuration is set to `None`.
+  * The block producer processes transactions and fees as usual when the stop transaction slot configuration is set to `None`.
-  * The block producer processes transactions and fees as usual when the stop slot configuration is set to `<slot>` and the current global slot is less than `<slot>`.
+  * The block producer processes transactions and fees as usual when the stop transaction slot configuration is set to `<slot>` and the current global slot is less than `<slot>`.
-  * The block producer produces empty blocks (blocks with an empty staged ledger diff) when the stop slot configuration is set to `<slot>` and the current global slot is greater or equal to `<slot>`.
+  * The block producer produces empty blocks (blocks with an empty staged ledger diff) when the stop transaction slot configuration is set to `<slot>` and the current global slot is greater or equal to `<slot>`.
 * Block validator
+  * The block validator validates blocks when the stop network slot configuration is set to `None`.
+  * The block validator validates blocks when the stop network slot configuration is set to `<slot>` and the current global slot is less than `<slot>`.
+  * The block validator always rejects blocks when the stop network slot configuration is set to `<slot>` and the current global slot is greater or equal to `<slot>`.
-  * The block validator validates blocks as usual when the stop slot configuration is set to `None`.
+  * The block validator validates blocks as usual when the stop transaction slot configuration is set to `None`.
-  * The block validator validates blocks as usual when the stop slot configuration is set to `<slot>` and the global slot of the block is less than `<slot>`.
+  * The block validator validates blocks as usual when the stop transaction slot configuration is set to `<slot>` and the global slot of the block is less than `<slot>`.
-  * The block validator rejects blocks that define a staged ledger diff differently than the empty one when the stop slot configuration is set to `<slot>` and the global slot of the block is greater or equal to `<slot>`.
+  * The block validator rejects blocks that define a staged ledger diff differently than the empty one when the stop transaction slot configuration is set to `<slot>` and the global slot of the block is greater or equal to `<slot>`.
 * Node/client
-  * The node processes transactions from clients as usual when the stop slot configuration is set to `None`.
+  * The node processes transactions from clients as usual when the stop transaction slot configuration is set to `None`.
-  * The node processes transactions from clients as usual when the stop slot configuration is set to `<slot>` and the current global slot is less than `<slot>`.
+  * The node processes transactions from clients as usual when the stop transaction slot configuration is set to `<slot>` and the current global slot is less than `<slot>`.
-  * The node rejects transactions from clients when the stop slot configuration is set to `<slot>` and the current global slot is greater or equal to `<slot>`.
+  * The node rejects transactions from clients when the stop transaction slot configuration is set to `<slot>` and the current global slot is greater or equal to `<slot>`.

 ## Drawbacks